BalajiSivarajRajan/Kubernetes/README.md

 Domain registration on dot.tk / freenom.com:
 I have registred a new domain on freenom.com with the name k8sclustersetup.tk.

+<<screen shot here >>

+On AWS console, create a new Hosted zone on router 53.
+Login to AWS console, navigate to router53 DNS management and create new Hosted Zone.
+This creates set of name servers.
+Copy the name server details which will start with ns-xxx.awsdns-xx.com, ns-xxx.awsdns-xx.co.uk, ns-xxx.awsdns-xx.org, ns-xxx.awsdns-xx.net.
+These NS values has to be updated on domain service provider.
+In my case I have updated the NS details.

+<< screen shot here >>

 – S3 bucket